sara-nl/clouddocs/general-start.markdown

 2. Click on _Update_ on the top-right of the screen to start editing the `template`.
 This shows the different configuration options for your `template`.
 For now, we will leave most settings alone, but you can browse through the different options.
 Select the _Network_ tab.

 3. The _Network_ tab shows which network interfaces (or `nic`s) your VM would have and to which networks they would be connected.
-To connect the only available `nic` at the moment (called _Interface 0_) to the internet, select the network called "internet", to the right of it, as shown on the screen shot.
+To connect the only available `nic` at the moment (called _NIC 0_) to the internet, select the network called "internet", to the right of it, as shown on the screen shot.
    ![template IP](images/template_IP.png)

 4. Click _Update_ to save your changes.